CodeHowlerMonkey/hitfactor.info/data/README.md

 - division.json -- as-is meta data for divisions, pretty much useless, but historical reasons
 - hhf.json -- all data used for classifier calculator, official HHFs

+## License Information for This Folder

+The contents of this folder are not covered by the repository's main license.
+These files are imported from [USPSA](https://uspsa.org) and are subject to their respective licenses:

+- ./imported - json files imported from USPSA API
+- ./meta - json files imported from USPSA API
+- ./classifiers - pdf and image files of classifier stages wsbs

+Refer to [USPSA Terms of Use](https://uspsa.org/pages/policy/termsofuse) for details.

 # Importing

 scripts/import.js overwrites data in the data/meta, data/ and data/imported folders.